GENTLE/RESTORATIVE, LEVEL II,

 Alice has been a yoga practitioner since 1995, when a friend told her that it would relieve her pregnancy symptoms.
 She found the mind, body, soul connection that yoga provides to improve everything in her life.
 She finally took her 200 hour teacher training in 2014 at AuraFitness with Aura Garver and Ashleigh Beyer.
 Her teaching style is flow based, with an emphasis on proper alignment.
 As a 25 year Elementary School Teacher, where the classroom can become rigid, she loves the fun and spontaneity that occurs in the yoga studio with children.
 She always loves what the children have to teach her.

-We are proud to offer an incredible team of trustworthy, well-trained, and inspiring subs.
+We are proud to offer an incredible team of trustworthy, well-trained, and inspiring substitutes.
 You will experience their teaching styles and presence when our regularly scheduled teachers are away or unable to make it to class, for whatever reason.
 We are confident that our subs uphold the standards of excellence, safety, and delight that we hold so dear at Shree.
 Please enjoy your experience, even if it is a surprise!